 Verdict

-- Speed: Bright Data is way faster, with a response time of 4 seconds compared to Smartproxy's 23.46 seconds.
+- Speed: Bright Data is way faster, with a response time of 4 seconds compared to Decodo's 23.46 seconds.

-- Success Rate: Both are similar, with Smartproxy having a slightly better success rate at 99.48%.
+- Success Rate: Both are similar, with Decodo having a slightly better success rate at 99.48%.

 - Data Accuracy: Both have 99% accuracy.

 **If you need speed and accuracy, Bright Data is the winner for scraping tasks.
-But if CAPTCHA bypass is crucial for you, Smartproxy is a great option, too!
+But if CAPTCHA bypass is crucial for you, Decodo is a great option, too!

 7. Security and Anonymity